 Type: Budget-friendly HRIS with broad feature coverage

-Zoho People does something rare in HR software: it gives small teams a genuinely functional free plan (up to 5 users) and scales affordably from there.
-At $1.25/user/month for the Essential tier, it's the most accessible full-feature HR platform in this list for very small teams watching every dollar.
-It integrates cleanly with the broader Zoho ecosystem — Zoho Payroll, Zoho Books, Zoho Recruit — making it a natural fit if you're already using other Zoho tools.
+Zoho People does something rare in HR software for small business: it gives small teams a genuinely functional free plan for up to 5 users and scales affordably from there.
+At $1.25/user/month for the Essential tier, it is the most accessible full-feature HR platform on this list for very small teams watching every dollar.
+It integrates cleanly with the broader Zoho ecosystem including Zoho Payroll, Zoho Books, and Zoho Recruit, making it a natural fit if you are already using other Zoho tools.

 What you'll like: